andihaskel/simple-react-node-app/README.md

 ### Set up

-- Install dependencies both in the back-end and front-end folder by running the following command
+- Install dependencies both in the back-end and front-end folder by running the following command on both folders
 ```sh
 $ npm i
 ```